abramhindle/CMPUT404-project-socialdistribution/README.md

 See project.org (plain-text/org-mode) for a description of the project.

-## CMPUT404F21T01 Team Members
+CMPUT404F21T01 Members:

-Lucas Zeng (c25vdw, zichang)
+- Lucas Zeng (c25vdw, zichang)

 ## Development Setup

-1. create `.env` at the project root. inside the file, put
+1. Create `.env` at the project root.
+In the file, put
 ```
 SECRET_KEY=a_very_long_bunch_of_chars
 DEBUG=True

+# belows are optional
+DATABASE_URL=sqlite3:///db.sqlite3
+EXTRA_ALLOWED_HOST=["0.0.0.0", "localhost", "whatever_domain_you_are_hosting_the_app"]
 ```
 make sure the `SECRET_KEY` value is different than the example.

-2. activate the Python virtual environment.
+2. Activate virtualenv.

 3. `pip install -r requirements.txt`

 ## Deploying API

-It should just work when `master` is updated by a merge or direct push.
+heroku project at https://social-distance-api.herokuapp.com/ will update when `master` is updated by a merge or direct push.

 ## Contributing